 Similarly, people often tend to get overwhelmed by the presence of the interviewers.
 Though you should be focusing on impressing them, you shouldn’t be scared of them.
-After all they are humans and are only going to ask a few questions about you.
+After all, they are humans and are only going to ask a few questions about you.

 Do Your Research

-Do your homework before going on the interview.
+Do your homework before going to the interview.
 Gather as much information as you can about the institute and about the people who are going to be taking your interview.
 You are likely to be asked about them; therefore your answer must be ready.

 Interviewers often ask the candidates about their future goals and prospects and where they see themselves after a period of a few years.
 You should have a clear aim and a sense of direction where you want to be headed.
-A confused answer is only going to give an impression of a confused mind.
+A confused answer is only going to give an impression of a disordered mind.

 Take Useful Things From Other People’s Experiences

 Experiences of others are quite useful and help you shape up your own.
-If you are clever you can learn from it and avoid the mistakes that other people committed on their interviews.
+If you are smart, you can learn from it and avoid the mistakes that other people committed on their interviews.
 A wrong way of assessing those experiences is to believe that you are going to face the same troubles.